Overview

 - High cholesterol.

-- Poorly controlled type 2 diabetes.
+- Poorly managed type 2 diabetes.

 Lifelong learning and social engagement